-Studying a language will improve all communication skills, which are the foundations of future career success.
-Colleges, universities and employers all value a language qualification due to the expansion of the European Union.
-Many universities are now offering joint degrees, such as Spanish with Physics or Spanish with History.
-By studying a modern foreign language you will have a greater choice of career pathways in Britain and abroad.
+First and foremost studying a language is fun.
+It will also improve all communication skills, which are the foundations of future career success as well as broaden your knowledge of other cultures.
+Colleges, universities and employers all value a language qualification due to the expansion of the European Union and many universities now offer joint degrees, such as Spanish with Physics or Spanish with History.
+By studying a modern foreign language you will have a greater choice of career pathways both in Britain and abroad.
 In this global world, if you can communicate in other languages, the more valuable you are as an employee.
-Spanish will be one of the leading languages in the global economy over the next twenty years.

 What will I learn?

 You will learn to speak, read, write and understand what people are saying to you in Spanish.
 It is great fun to go to Spain and practise what you have learnt in school.
 Learning a language requires hard work and commitment.
 You will be fully supported in lessons to achieve your best in this subject.